JS1936/PubgAPI-Java/README.md

 ### Top 3 Upcoming Updates ###

+NOTE: work2 should have been updated to match work3.
+However, work3 has more information.

 1. Pinpoint sources of memory leaks and resolve the leaks (caution: frequent repetition of program runs can cause computer to freeze as of Oct 3, 2022)
 2. Transfer PubgAPI-Request-Java repository content into APIManager.java and DoRequest.java.
 Classes breakdown should reflect current state of all files mentioned.